Skip to main content

 If your repository has a .chainloop.yml file with a projectName field, you can omit the --project flag — the CLI resolves it automatically.

-Work as usual
+Work as Usual

 Once initialized, there’s nothing else to do.
 Write code with Claude Code, commit, and push.
 The hooks handle everything in the background.